What to Expect in the NICU

 NICU rooms and facilities

-When you first enter your baby’s room, you may feel overwhelmed by all the different medical equipment.
+When you first enter your baby’s room, the amount of medical equipment may feel overwhelming.
 Your baby's nurse will take the time to explain how each piece of equipment helps us care for your baby.

 Water and ice machines are located in the hall.
-Please note that only paper cups are permitted in the room for infection control.
+Only paper cups are allowed in the room for infection prevention.

 No food or drink is allowed in the unit.